-The HMV (High Mileage Vehicles) FreeWay was the brainchild of Dave Edmonson of Barnsville, MN.
-The FreeWay was basic transportation taken to the extreme, having just 1 door, 1 seat, 1 headlight, and powered by a 1-cylinder engine.
+The HMV (High Mileage Vehicles, Inc.) FreeWay was the brainchild of Dave Edmonson of Barnsville, MN.
+The FreeWay was basic transportation taken to the extreme.
+It had 1 door, 1 seat, 1 headlight and was powered by a 1-cylinder engine.
 This fiberglass-bodied, 700lb mini car looked more like a fully enclosed motorcycle.
 Actually, it had more in common with a snowmobile.
 That rear-mounted Tecumseh-sourced engine and CVT transmission saw far more action in the snow than on the highway.
 Mr. Edmonson claimed the FreeWay would get 84mpg from its standard 12hp gasoline engine.
 A “sport” version put out 16hp, could do 60mph, and get 60mpg.

 HM Vehicles, Inc. also offered an electric and a diesel version of the FreeWay.
 The former had very limited range and the latter was prohibitively expensive.
 Both sold in extremely limited, if any, numbers.
 Over three years about 700 FreeWays were sold before HMV went belly up in 1982.
 D&A Vehicles, also of Minnesota, acquired the rights to the car.
 They turned it into a 2-seat roadster called the Minikin.
 D&A sold a handful of them in 1983 before they, too, went out of business.